IRlexx/GazeMT/README.md

 ### Use

-The code in this paper is built upon the framework of <a herf="https://github.com/yihuacheng/GazeTR">Reference</a> , and its usage methods and commands follow those of Reference A.
+The code in this paper is built upon the framework of <a herf="https://github.com/yihuacheng/GazeTR"> Reference </a> , and its usage methods and commands follow those of Reference A.